tristynferreiro/SHARC-buoy-data-transmission/Software/README.md

 <u>Note:</u> the project specifically uses SPI, however the IMU is I2C compatible.

-**Important:** When increasing the data to compress and encrypt, the compression and encryption array sizes also need to be increased.
+**Important:** When increasing the input data, the input data, compression and encryption array sizes also need to be increased.
 Otherwise thr program will crash/not run correctly.

 ## combined/
 This contains all previous developed versions of the the combined algorithm code needed for testing.
 These versions were created throughout the development of the final solution and serve a different function.